nfiniteAI/display-controller/README.md

 ## About

-Hubstairs Display is an interactive visual content delivery solution and its integration on your website can be easied with Hubstairs Display Controller.
+nfinite Display is an interactive visual content delivery solution and its integration on your website can be easied with nfinite Display Controller.

 Features:

-- Instantiate Hubstairs Display
+- Instantiate nfinite Display
 - Hook on Display events and lifecycle
 - Access to content information
 - Call functions